 The degree programs offered through the GPS department are designed for working adults who may have acquired learning through college or university courses, through career experiences, through professional or military schools, or through in-service training.
 The curriculum designed and delivered to enable graduates to deal effectively with an increasingly complex work environment.
 The programs stress development of the leadership skills necessary to be successful in the professional world.
-On the graduate level, Graduate & Professional Studies delivers a Master of Business Administration program which has concentrations in Finance, Human Resource Management, Organizational Leadership, Marketing, and Nursing Management, Master of Education with concentrations in Administration or Classroom, Master of Science in Nursing with concentrations in Administration or Education, a Master of Science in Strategic Leadership, and a Doctor of Nursing Practice in Executive Leadership with a focus in Administration or Education for the BSN pathway.
+On the graduate level, Graduate & Professional Studies delivers a Master of Business Administration program which has concentrations in Accounting, Finance, Human Resource Management, Organizational Leadership, Marketing, and Nursing Management, Master of Education in Educational Leadership with concentrations in Building Level Leadership and Classroom Level Leadership, Master of Science in Nursing with concentrations in Administration or Education, a Master of Science in Strategic Leadership, and a Doctor of Nursing Practice in Executive Leadership with a focus in Administration or Education for the BSN pathway.